srt32/blog/source/2014-02-06-writing-and-deploying-multiple-rails-apps-with-nginx.html.markdown

 end
 ```

 Notice that all the routes are under `namespace :api`.
+Depending on your use case,
+it could also make sense to use a scope instead of a namespace.
 In this way, the apps
 should be able to redirect to each other without having to know about how any of
 the other apps work.
 At this point we realized we needed some way to actually
 tie all the apps together.